 Under both schemes, you have the option of sharing a portion of your parental leave with your partner.
 For example, if a mother takes 22 weeks of Materinity Leave, they can share the remaining weeks of SPL and ShPP with their partner.

 When adopting a child, one of the adoptive parents is entitled to 6 months paid leave and 6 months unpaid leave, and the other partner is entitled to paternity leave.

 If an employee receives a dismissal notice while they are pregnant or on maternity leave, the notice must be accompanied by a written explanation of the reason.

 An employer may put an employee on short-time working or lay-off if there is a downturn in the industry and they do not have any work.
-The employee will not get paid if they are laid-off, but they will receive part of their regular income if they are on short-time working.
+The employee will not get paid if they are laid-off, but they will receive part of their regular income if they are on a short-time working contract.
 In both instances, the employee may be entitled to a payment called ‘guarantee payment’ from the employer.

 Fixed-term workers have the same contractual rights as permanent employees in similar roles.
 However, entitlements to holidays and similar rights for part-time workers may be calculated on a pro rata basis.

 There are no specific number of hours that differentiates a part-time worker from a full-time worker.
 It would vary from one company to another.

 If you would like to learn more about your employment rights or have a particular issue you would like guidance on, please get in touch with our employment law solicitors in Cardiff.